move-coop/parsons/docs/controlshift.rst

 Overview
 ********

 Controlshift is a platform for creating campaigns with distributed events, local groups, and member-led petitions.
-This class allows you to interact with select functions of the the `Controlshift Authenticated REST API <https://developers.controlshiftlabs.com/#authenticated-rest-api/>`_ .
+This connector allows you to interact with select functions of the the `Controlshift Authenticated REST API <https://developers.controlshiftlabs.com/#authenticated-rest-api/>`_ .

 .. note::
   Authentication